AfonsoVilalonga/TorKameleon/README.md

 There are two configurable files for the TorKameleon core: the ```network``` configuration file and the ```config.properties``` configuration file.
 They are both located in the ```PT/Config/``` folder.

 #### config.properties
+The config.properties is a file used to configure all possible configurations in the TorKameleon core system.
+It has the following properties:
+* ```tor_buffer_size```: the size of the Tor cells (should be left at the default value, it is the same size used by the Tor network);

 #### network